Do investors need to be concerned about Cardlytics Inc. (CDLX)?

-A share of Cardlytics Inc. (NASDAQ:CDLX) closed at $6.38 per share on Thursday, up from $5.50 day before.
-While Cardlytics Inc. has overperformed by 16.00%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, CDLX fell by -89.41%, with highs and lows ranging from $73.41 to $3.50, whereas the simple moving average fell by -60.00% in the last 200 days.
+Cardlytics Inc. (NASDAQ:CDLX) closed Monday at $6.86 per share, down from $7.15 a day earlier.
+While Cardlytics Inc. has underperformed by -4.06%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, CDLX fell by -88.50%, with highs and lows ranging from $73.41 to $3.50, whereas the simple moving average fell by -55.86% in the last 200 days.

 Will You Miss Out On This Growth Stock Boom?